Kragujevac building

 The oldest covered market in Europe

-Charming Regent’s House
+KRAGUJEVAC SERBIA: Charming Regent’s House

 Kragujevac-Serbia-blog-Glimpses-of-the-World

-Court of justice behind Radomir Putnik’s back
+The Court of Justice behind Radomir Putnik’s back

 Kragujevac-Serbia-blog-Glimpses-of-the-World